 2019 Versys 1000 price is 2.59 Lakh lesser than the older version because it is now a CKD…

 On 16th of November 2018, Kawasaki announced bookings commencement of 2019 Versys 1000 – which they are calling as 2020 Model Year for reasons unknown!
-They officially said that the Candy Steel Furnace Orange colour (what name 😀 ) is what India will get but shortly after they changed their mind and in its place we are getting the Pearl Stardust White colour.
-And today, they have officially announced its launch in February and the motorcycle has now started reaching dealerships according to some pics shared by Anzen Kawasaki.
+They officially said that the Candy Steel Furnace Orange colour (what name 😀 ) is what India will get but shortly after they changed their mind and in its place we are now getting the Pearl Stardust White colour.
+They officially announced its launch in February and the motorcycle has now started reaching dealerships according to some pics shared by Anzen Kawasaki.

 The 2019 Versys 1000 is now locally assembled from CKD kits at Kawasaki’s Pune plant and will come in the standard variant.